 In 2005, when the Trust first took over the Visitor Centre, Anya was hired as an external consultant for advice.
 Realising we’d need someone full-time, Anya was offered the post of finance and administration manager which, we’re happy to say, she accepted!

-Her job constantly brings up new challenges which she enjoys finding the solutions to.
-When she does manage to escape the madness of the office, Anya’s a volunteer driver for the Wiltshire LINK Scheme.
+Her job constantly brings up new challenges to which she enjoys finding the solutions.
+When she does manage to escape the madness of the office, Anya enjoys walking her dogs along canal network tow paths

 Anya is a self-declared dreamer!

 It was Ashley’s parents, Reg and Hilary Smith, who bought Sarson Farm (the site of the Trust) in the 1950s.
 In 1965, the year Ashley was born, it became Weyhill Zoo.
 Ashley worked there as a child after school and at weekends and started full-time at 16.
 He’s seen the Trust achieve many great things but he’s especially proud of the National Bird of Prey Hospital™ and the creation of Reg’s wildflower meadow, both in memory of his parents.

 Ashley enjoys commentating the Valley of the Eagles demonstration although driving the tractor comes a close second!
 Even when he’s not at the Trust, Ashley still follows his passion and often travels to the Scottish Highlands to watch Golden and White-tailed Eagles.